 ||Math review, kinematics, Newton's laws, energy, momentum, gravity, and rotation

 We will use three different websites in this course.

-The website you are on right now is open to the general public.
-The calendar should be your first stop whenever you go online.
+The website you are on right now is open to all.
+The calendar should be your first stop whenever you go online

 You will need to commit a significant amount of time each week

 to complete the work necessary to master the physics topics.
 You

 will attend lectures, read the text, perform and write up labs, do